 People: A complex procurement lifecycle comprises a series of stages involving different stakeholders and their specific responsibilities.
 Every step of the procedure is started or authorized by them.
 The risk and cost of the transaction are directly related to the number of parties engaged.

-Now that we know the fundamental 3 Ps' of the procurement management process let's examine the different stages of the procurement cycle.
+Now that we know the fundamental 3 Ps' of the procurement management process, let's examine the different stages of the procurement cycle.

-The goal at this step is to identify the requirement, frame it, and define it in terms of what it should do for you within your business, whether it's a product or a service that must be bought to support your internal operation.
+The goal at this stage is to identify the requirement, frame it, and define it in terms of what it should do for you within your business, whether it's a product or a service that must be bought to support your internal operation.
 To identify precisely what the supplies in question should supply in terms of practical usage, defining needs also entails creating specifications.

-For example, a procurement cycle may begin with identifying a specific good or service, such as an HR software platform to manage applications.
-If you require an HR software platform to manage applications, you will start the procurement cycle by purchasing a particular new software package.
+For example, a procurement lifecycle may begin with identifying a specific good or service, such as an HR software platform to manage applications.
+If you require an HR software platform to manage applications, you will start the stages of the procurement cycle by purchasing a particular new software package.

 Since it depends on your company's specific procurement systems, the exact purchase request and approval workflow will depend on your company's unique procurement systems.

 Factors like the strategic value of the purchase, potential risks involved, and expense caps imposed by your finance team will be considered during each reviewing stage.